Julian Billingham

-Julian Billingham or Bellingham (1673-1730) was a member of an aristocratic 17th-century Scottish family and a maker of soap.
+Lady Julian Billingham or Bellingham (1673–1730) was a member of an aristocratic 17th-century Scottish family and a maker of soap.

+Background

 She was a daughter of Grizell Ker and Patrick Hume of Polwarth.
 Her older sister was Lady Grizel Baillie (1665-1746), a collector of songs and author of recipe books.
 Their family home became Mellerstain House in 1707.
 A brother, Alexander Hume, became the 2nd Earl of Marchmont in 1724.

+Career

 In 1686 the family went into exile.
 Julian had an uncomfortable journey to Brill.
 They settled at Utrecht, where her father pretended to be a Dr Wallace and Julian and her sisters learned to play a Ruckers harpsichord.
 They returned in 1688.

 Some of her mother's account books survive, mentioning clothes bought for her in 1695.
 Black crêpe and muslin were bought for Anne and Julian.
 Julian was engaged to marry Sir James Hall of Dunglass, but it seems that Hall really wanted to marry Julian's younger sister Anne Hume.
 Instead, Julian Hume married Charles Billingham, an English soldier with no fortune, whose father was the supervisor of a glasshouse.
 John Billingham, known as "Justice Bellingham" (died 1700), had been manager of the Vauxhall glassworks for George Villiers, 2nd Duke of Buckingham, producing mirrors.
 John Bellingham had made glass in Haarlem and Amsterdam.

 It was rumoured that Charles Billingham and his brother, also John, had escaped prosecution for highway robbery.
 Later, John Billingham, the brother, was arrested on two counts of forgery and confessed before his execution in October 1699 that he had been a teenage highwayman.

 Anne Hume married Hall, who purchased the respectable post of deputy or lieutenant governor of Dumbarton Castle for his impecunious brother-in-law.
 The governor of the castle was John Erskine, Earl of Mar.
 Charles Billingham was also appointed warden of the Scottish mint in Edinburgh between 1701 and 1704.
 He sold the wardenship to William Drummond.
 In 1706, Julian's father, now Earl of Marchmont, recommended him to the Earl of Mar to command a company in Lord Mark Kerr's regiment.
 Charles Billingham, however, was not in good health, and died before June 1715, perhaps by 1708.